xyproto/sdl2-examples/README.md

 * Lua (tested with Lua 5.3) and lua-sdl2

-A selection of languages that are not added yet
+Languages that are not added yet
 -----------------------------------------------

 * Java